EnhancedNetwork/TOHE-Docs/Presets.md

 <details>
 <summary><b><font color=#446280>Advanced Presets</font></b></summary>

 In this section, you can find Advanced Presets.
 These are recommended for TOHE casuals that may want to try out hosting for themselves, or new hosts that have familiarized themselves with some <i>basic</i> TOHE mechanics.
-Enabled Roles will not be displayed for Advanced/Expert Presets.

 <details>
 <summary><b><font color=gray>Ed's Recommendations</font></b></summary>